Enterprise Environmental Factors vs Organizational Process Assets

 Here is a list of Organizational Process Assets

-The Organizational Process Assets can be classified in two categories.
-The first category includes policies, procedures and templates that help an organization to conduct works.
-The second category includes records and archieves related with the past projects.
-Risk register, stakeholder register, methods, historical records etc.
+Organizational Process Assets can be classified into two categories.
+The first category includes policies, procedures, and templates that help an organization to conduct works.
+The second category includes records and archives related to past projects.
+Risk register, stakeholder register, methods, historical records, etc.

-The Organizational Process Assets involve very important project documents that help an organization to become more efficient.
-For instance let’s assume that you will create a stakeholder register for a new project.
-Fist thing to do is to check the previous project’s records related with the stakeholders.
+The Organizational Process Assets involve very important project documentation that helps an organization to become more efficient.
+For instance, let’s assume that you will create a stakeholder register for a new project.
+The first thing to do is to check the previous project’s records related to the stakeholders.
 You will customize the stakeholder register template for the new project and obtain the list of stakeholders on the same location.
 This will save your time and prevent you to miss the important stakeholders.